EvolvingSysadmin/Shellshock/README.md

 find /usr/bin/ -name find -exec /bin/bash -ip \;
 ```

-Use the `whoami` command to confirm that privileges for the Bash session have been escalated to the user `shellshock_server`
+Use the `whoami` command to confirm that privileges for the Bash session have been escalated to the user `shellshock_server`.

 ## Resources
 - [Kali Download Page](https://www.kali.org/get-kali/)